Audi Car Finance Refunds: Check If You’re Owed Compensation

 • Part-exchange the car or trade it in for a newer model and roll the balance into a new PCP agreement.

 Hence, a common issue that arises from Audi finance PCP claims is the balloon payment at the end of the contract.
-A balloon payment is this large lump sum you’ll be required to pay if you decide to own the car at the end of a PCP agreement.
-The balloon payment is certainly expensive and can even make the car acquisition heftier than if you get it through other car financing options.
+A balloon payment is a large lump sum you’ll be required to pay if you decide to own the car at the end of a PCP agreement.
+The balloon payment is certainly expensive and can even make the car acquisition heavier than if you get it through other car financing options.
 This is why it's essential that the balloon payment be explained thoroughly at the start of the agreement.
 Customers should be fully informed about the size of the balloon payment and the impact it will have on their finances at the end of the term.

 Here’s what causes the problem with balloon payments: